 - Boil up a cup amount of water

-- Add in a desert spoon of organic honey
+- Add in a dessert spoon of organic honey

-- Cut 2-3 slices of a lemon, picked straight from your own lemon tree ;-)
+- Cut 2-3 slices of lemon, picked straight from your own lemon tree ;-)

 - Add 2-3 thin slices of root ginger